nitad54448/win10-installer-yappari-v5-2023/README.md

 ## Read data ##
 This command opens a menu with three options as of now, designing which type of file read.

+__MFLI csv__
+This is a comma separated values file as obtained from MFLI/MFIA, a Zurich Instruments impedance analyzer.
+As in the Zview text file, multiple data sets can be saved or read from this file.
+In the data folder that is provided with this installer you can find such a file containing 34 measurements of the same sample.
+It would be boring and useless to fit all these 34 datasets one by one.
+Yappari-5 can handle such multiple data sets.

+__Versa Studio par__
+This type of file contains data delimited by <Segments> and >/Segments>.
+I did not exenisively checked this type of file, an exemmple is given in the /data folder.

+ __Zview txt__
+This is a Zview file, also an ASCII type, that can hold multiple data sets.
+Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have__0__, then __1__, .. and so on.

 __3 cols tabs__
 This reads a three-column ASCII file, which should be separated by tabs and contain frequency in Hz, Zr, and Zi.
 It is important to note that for French users (and some others), the separator value should be a dot “.” and not a comma “,”.
 If the reading is successful, the dataset will be inserted in the first position with a name taken from the filename open.
 This name can be changed by the user.
 Only one dataset can be read with this command.

-__Zview txt__
-This is a Zview file, also an ASCII type, that can hold multiple data sets.
-Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have__0__, then __1__, .. and so on.

-__MFLI csv__
-This is a comma separated values file as obtained from MFLI/MFIA, a Zurich Instruments impedance analyzer.
-As in the Zview text file, multiple data sets can be saved or read from this file.
-In the data folder that is provided with this installer you can find such a file containing 34 measurements of the same sample.
-It would be boring and useless to fit all these 34 datasets one by one.
-Yappari-5 can handle such multiple data sets.
+The first line of these files can be a text (the program will try to detect and discard a comment in the first line; if it fails, just remove all comments from the file and try again).

+__3 cols spaces__ and __3 cols commas__
+These are similar to tab separated files.

 ## Method ##
 This command allows the user to select the method used for nonlinear fitting.
 There are three methods available: Trusted Region Dog Led algorithm (TRDL), Constrained Levenberg Marquardt, and Levenberg Marquardt.
 The user can choose any of these methods, and if the model is robust, they should obtain the same results.